gmsn-ita/minushalf/docs/source/introduction.rst

 The intuition for this application comes from the fact that the energy bands of a crystal are formed by the overlap of atomic orbitals, mainly by those that constitute the outermost layers [8]_.
-This relationship can be quantified by the projection of the wave function in a given orbital, Figure 1 shows the character of the last valence band and the first driving to the CdO, the color magnet represents the character :math:`d` of the band and yellow the character :math:`p` [10]_.
+This relationship can be quantified by the projection of the wave function in a given orbital, Figure 1 shows the character of the last valence band and the first conduction band to the CdO, the color magnet represents the character :math:`d` of the band and yellow the character :math:`p` [10]_.
 Thereby, considering this existing relationship, self-energy corrections performed in atoms could propagate and shift the energy of the bands, resulting in a band gap correction.

 .. figure:: images/cdo_bands.png